Home of the mighty Kiwi, how many ways do I love thee? Let me count the ways.

 It’s a tiny but beautiful island waaaaaaay over the other side of the world that more than makes up for it’s size with sheer passion and friendliness.

 Auckland’s Sky Tower: tallest building in the southern Hemisphere that you can eat in, gamble in and pay to jump off (attached to a zip wire).

 The exhilarating opportunities for extreme sports are too numerous to be sane.

 Rotorua on the Luge.

-It's full of musty mountains, hobbits, sheep and friendly people.
+It’s full of misty mountains, Hobbits, sheep and friendly people.

-Wellington (aka Wellywood after the Lord of the Rings workshops) has an amzing view from the cable car and gardens)
+Wellington (aka Wellywood after the Lord of the Rings workshops) has an amazing view from the cable car and gardens)

 We love our pop.

-Eight metre bottles of lemon-ish-pop.
-World famous in New Zealannd.
+Eight-metre bottles of lemon-ish-pop.
+World famous in New Zealand.